-- Determine what data to map between Azure AD and Atlassian Cloud.
+- Determine what data to map between Microsoft Entra ID and Atlassian Cloud.

-Step 2.
-Configure Atlassian Cloud to support provisioning with Azure AD
+Step 2: Configure Atlassian Cloud to support provisioning with Microsoft Entra ID

 Navigate to Atlassian Admin Console.
 Select your organization if you have more than one.

-Copy the values for Directory base URL and API key.
-You'll need those for your identity provider configuration later.
+Copy the values for SCIM base URL and API key.
+You'll need them when you configure Azure.

 Make sure you store these values in a safe place, as we won't show them to you again.

 Users and groups will automatically be provisioned to your organization.
 See the user provisioning page for more details on how your users and groups sync to your organization.

 Step 3: Add Atlassian Cloud from the Microsoft Entra application gallery

 Add Atlassian Cloud from the Microsoft Entra application gallery to start managing provisioning to Atlassian Cloud.
 If you have previously setup Atlassian Cloud for SSO you can use the same application.
 However it is recommended that you create a separate app when testing out the integration initially.
 Learn more about adding an application from the gallery here.

 Step 4: Define who will be in scope for provisioning